 - La Guerre Navale: Scenarios and statistics for France and Siam (Thailand)

 - Mediterranean Fleets: Statistics for Greece, Italy, Turkey, and Yugoslavia

-- Arctic Fleets (in development): The final volume in the series will cover Russia, Norway, Finland, and the Netherlands.
+- Arctic Fleets: The final volume in the series covers Russia, Norway, Finland, and the Netherlands.

 Copyright © 2015 The Admiralty Trilogy Group, LLC